apalache-mc/apalache/docs/src/adr/025adr-cvc5-solver-backend.md

 2. Preserve the current cell/sort naming conventions so that existing logging, recording, and model-decoding assumptions remain easy to compare against Z3.
 3. Add a solver choice to configuration separately from `smtEncoding`; those are independent dimensions.
 4. Keep backend-neutral SMT controls separate from solver-specific options.
-For example, `checker.seed`, `smt.statsSec`, and SMT timeouts are concepts Apalache can define once and map to each backend.
+For example, `smt.randomSeed`, `smt.statsSec`, and SMT timeouts are concepts Apalache can define once and map to each backend.
 Low-level solver parameters should remain namespaced, for example `z3.*` and `cvc5.*`.
 5. Add differential property-based tests between Z3 and cvc5 at the `SolverContext` level for operations supported by both implementations.
 6. Use SMT-LIB dumps as a comparison aid.